cis547/cis547.github.io/_labs/lab06.markdown

 __*Working with LLVM PHI Nodes.*__
-For optimization purposes, compilers often implement their intermediate representation in *static single assignment*(SSA) form and LLVM is no different.
+For optimization purposes, compilers often implement their intermediate representation in *static single assignment*(SSA) form and LLVM IR is no different.
 In SSA form, a variable is assigned and updated at exactly one code point.
 If a variable in the source code has multiple assignments, these assignments are split into seperate variables in the LLVM IR and then *merged* back together.
 We call this merge point a **phi node**.